ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Installation-Windows.rst

 1 Install WSL2
 ^^^^^^^^^^^^^^^

-On Windows, WSL (Windows Subsystem for Linux) allows to improve the user experience with ROS 2 compared to native Windows installation, as it runs on a Linux platform.
+On Windows, WSL (Windows Subsystem for Linux) improves the user experience with ROS 2 compared to native Windows installation, as it runs on a Linux platform.
 Install WSL with an Ubuntu version which is compatible with your ROS distribution and upgrade to WSL2 following the `official Microsoft tutorial <https://learn.microsoft.com/en-us/windows/wsl/install>`_.

 2 Install ROS 2 in WSL